 Back at the east end of the bay, beyond the wáter ski cable is Playa Cala Ti Ximo.
 The beach is small without facilities, it’s secluded at the foot of the Sierra Helada National Park.
 The beach is a combination of sand, rocks, and pebbles.
 It’s popular with divers.

 Visit Benidorm Island

 Visible from all the beaches is Benidorm Island (Isla de los Periodistas).
-It’s a great spot for a day trip.
-You can take a submarine trip from the harbour around the island, land on the Island and walk to the top for a view back to the mainland, or just swim and sunbathe with a picnic.
-You can also take a small boat (golondrina) visit from the harbour too.
+It’s a great spot for a day trip. (check out our recommendations for day trips from Benidorm here) You can take a submarine trip from the harbor around the island, land on the Island, and walk to the top for a view back to the mainland, or just swim and sunbathe with a picnic.
+You can also take a small boat (golondrina) to visit from the harbor too.